joseankgarcia/kubernetes-homelab/README.md

 | `v1.8.0` | Docker-to-Kubernetes app migration | Planned |
 | `v1.9.0` | Backup and restore testing | Planned |

-## v1.0.0 Summary
+## Current Stable Baseline

-The first working release of this homelab includes:
+`v1.0.0` is the first stable working baseline of this Kubernetes homelab.

+This release includes
-- 3-node MicroK8s cluster
+- 3-node MicroK8s cluster running on Ubuntu Server VMs in Proxmox
-- 1 control plane node
+- 1 control plane node and 2 worker nodes.
-- 2 worker nodes
-- nginx test deployment
+- A test nginx workload was deployed as `hello-web`
-- NodePort service exposure
+- Exposed through a NodePort service
-- 3 nginx replicas
+- Scaled to 3 replicas
-- one nginx pod scheduled on each node
+- Verified with one pod running on each node.

+Sanitized Kubernetes manifests for the deployment and service are included in this repository.
+Full release details are available in the GitHub Releases page under `v1.0.0`.

 ## Verification Commands